vuongducphuong/documentation/content/applications/general/export_import_data.rst

 =====================

 When working with a database, it sometimes is necessary to export your data in a distinct file.
-Doing so can help to do reporting over your activities (even if Odoo offers a precise and easy reporting tool with each available application).
+Doing so can help to do reporting over your activities (even if Leansoft offers a precise and easy reporting tool with each available application).

 With Odoo, you can export the values from any field in any record.
 To do so,